ryangray/zx81-utils/README.md

 ## Usage

+    p2txt [options] infile.p [> outfile.txt]

+Options:

+* `-z` : Output Zmakebas compatible markup
+* `-r` : Output a more readable markup (default).
+  Inverse characters in square brackets, most block graphics.
+* `-1` : Output Zmakebas markup but only use codes in a first line that is a REM.
+* `-2` : Output ZXText2P compatible markup
+* `-?` : Print this help.

+The Zmakebas output will use `\{xxx}` codes in REMs and quotes to preserve the non-printable and token character codes, whereas in readable mode, these will give a hash (#) character.
+Zmakebas mode also inserts inverse and true video codes where inverse characters appear in REMs and strings.

 ### Readable Style

 For the readable style (which is the default):

     p2txt -r filename.p

-This will show the pound symbol as £, the quote image as "", the block graphics characters as block graphics, and inverse characters as enclosed in square brackets.
-The block graphics with half grey parts show as \~~ for upper half,
+This will show the pound symbol as `£`, the quote image as `""`, the block
+graphics characters as block graphics, and inverse characters as enclosed in
+square brackets.
+The block graphics with half grey parts show as `\~~` for the upper half, `\,,` for lower half, and their inverses are `[~~]` and `[,,]`.
-\,, for lower half, and their inverses are [~~] and [,,].
-Other non-printable characters print as a hash symbol, #.
+Other non-printable characters print as a hash symbol, `#`.

 ### ZMakeBas Style